-The LIFE Program focuses on projects that test and demonstrate environmental solutions or bridge the gap between EU research and innovation programs and those that fund large-scale deployment.
+The LIFE Programme focuses on projects that test and demonstrate environmental solutions or bridge the gap between the EU research and innovation programmes and those that fund large-scale deployment.
 LIFE’s main impact is indirect, through its catalytic role in supporting small-scale projects, facilitating their development and mobilizing funding from other sources.

-The current LIFE program is divided into two programs:
+The current LIFE Programme is divided into two:

 - One for climate action;

-- One for the environment: this program, in turn, is subdivided into
+- One for the environment: this programme is subdivided into

 - Environment and resource efficiency